danReynolds/EARTH121/lectures/crustal_deformation.md

 Reverse Fault: reverse to gravity, moves up.

-Thrust Fault: if dip, so angle it dipped, is less than 45%, moving up and over the adjacent piece, making it vertically higher and horizontally thinner.
+Thrust Fault: if dip, so angle it dipped, is less than 45%, moving up and over the adjacent piece, making it vertically higher and horizontally shorter.

 Then there are **strike/slip** faults: